matteocarpi/Niall-Fallon/content/pages/home.md

 ---
 main_image: "/content/images/A43A63CB-83C1-4F48-8A99-BF587DEC3724%202_edited_edited.jpg"
 headshot: "/content/images/img_1504-20-52-53.jpeg"
-about: "Can this be edited?
-Niall Fallon is a performer and director of physical performance.\nHis work focuses on merging physical theatre with multi-disciplinary practices.\nCombining physical collage, site-specific work, opera, clown, and film with theatre anthropology.\nHe has curated and performed in festivals and collaborations around the world.
+about: Niall Fallon is a performer and director of physical performance.\nHis work focuses on merging physical theatre with multi-disciplinary practices.\nCombining physical collage, site-specific work, opera, clown, and film with theatre anthropology.\nHe has curated and performed in festivals and collaborations around the world.
 He\ngrew